 Cobbler Topping:

-- Gluten-free all purpose flour – I use and recommend Cup 4 Cup gluten-free flour, but see best gluten-free flour guide for additional recommendations.
+- Gluten-free all purpose flour – I use and recommend Cup 4 Cup gluten-free flour, but if you have another preference check out the comments below where readers do a great job of adding their adaptations

 - Butter – For a dairy-free or vegan adaptation, substitute plant-based butter sticks.